tobiasgerstenberg/causal_cognition/README.md

 - prepare a handout for the session that you're leading.
 - discuss the handout with me during office hours __on Friday before your presentation__.
 - write short [reaction papers](#reaction-posts) based on the readings and upload each paper on Canvas by 10pm (at the latest) the night before class.
+- students who audit the class are expected to write reaction posts and participate in discussion in class.

 #### Grading

+- 40% final project
-- 50% class presentation & handout
+- 20% handout and leading discussion
-- 25% reaction posts to readings
+- 20% reaction posts to readings
-- 25% participation and discussion in class
+- 20% participation and discussion in class

+##### Final project

+The final project may be one of the following three:

+1. An empirical project proposal.
+2. A literature review on one of the class topics.
+3. An essay (I will post essay questions).

+A short final project proposal (1/2 page) will be due on __Sunday, 26th at 10pm__.

+The final project (2000--3000 words) will be due on __June, 9th at 10pm__.

 ##### Reaction posts

-Here are some guiding thoughts on how to write a good reaction posts:
+Here are some guiding thoughts on how to write a good reaction post:

 - Structure your posts (headings, subheadings, etc.).
 - Express your opinion rather than summarize the paper(s).